Medicinal sage (Salvia officinalis) is a perennial plant native to the Mediterranean area that propounds a number of health benefits for the body.

 - Sage requires warm and full sun exposure.
 It grows in light, deep, sandy and even poor soil.

 - Planted next to your roses, sage will protect them from diseases.
+Sage repels cabbage moth as well, so plant some in your ranks of brassicas.

 - In pots about 8 inches (20 cm) deep, sage will grow just fine, as long as you remember to water regularly, especially in case of hot weather.